marketlandscape/marketlandscape.github.io/scale/index.md

 # Scale

 This page describes how market conditions are mapped onto a 1–25 navigation scale used across all indexes on this site.
-The index uses a 1–25 scale organised into five zones, designed to describe market conditions within a broader market cycle rather than fine-grained timing.
+The scale is organised into five zones, designed to describe market conditions within a broader market cycle rather than fine-grained timing.
 The scale is read directionally and comparatively, with emphasis on regime context.
 The five zones are defined below.

 1–5 — favorable — historically strong risk–reward conditions, where downside is more contained and conditions have tended to favour patient positioning.